-Feasibility-level cost estimates were developed for both the NED and Comprehensive Benefits Plan (CBP) at the October 2021 price level.
-They reflect the expansion of both turning basins; but the CBP includes all beneficial uses of dredged material and electrified dredging to reduce emissions.
-More explanation of environmental benefits of the CBP Plan are found in the Main Report and Environmental Appendix.
+Feasibility-level cost estimates were developed for the Recommended Plan at the October 2023 price level.
+They reflect the expansion of both turning basins.
 A detailed "Basis of Cost Estimate" that outlines cost assumptions appears in Appendix E. Potential risk events were evaluated and incorporated into a risk model to determine appropriate contingency levels.

-Table 7-1 summarizes the cost information for the NED and CBP plans which were used in the economic evaluation.
-Construction first costs were \$447,539,000 for the NED plan and \$462,399,000 for the CBP Plan.
-Interest during construction was computed on the construction first cost using a 31-month construction duration and the current discount rate of 2.25%.
+Table 7-1 summarizes the cost information for the Recommended plans which were used in the economic evaluation.
+Construction first costs were \$538,831,000 for the Recommended Plan.
+Interest during construction was computed on the construction first cost using a 31-month construction duration and the current discount rate of 2.75%.
 The total economic cost is the sum of the construction first cost and interest during construction.